tcltk/tcl/doc/markdown/expr.md

 : Command substitution is performed as according to the command substitution rule for **Tcl**.

 A function call.
 : This is mathematical function such as **sin($x)**, whose arguments have any of the above forms for operands.
-See **MATH FUNCTIONS** below for a discussion of how mathematical functions are handled.
+See [Math functions] below for a discussion of how mathematical functions are handled.

 Because **expr** parses and performs substitutions on values that have already been parsed and substituted by **Tcl**, it is usually best to enclose expressions in braces to avoid the first round of substitutions by **Tcl**.